folkuni-f22-fullstack/CrazyMonkeys/README.md

 <h2 align="center">Tech stack</h2>

 Our frontend is based on *react*, a popular library for building user interfaces.
-We also used *react-router-dom* for navigation, and other dependencies such as *react-scroll* and *framer-motion*.
+We also used *react-router-dom* for navigation, and other dependencies such as *react-scroll*, *vite* and *framer-motion*.
 We started our project using *TypeScript*, to take advantage of its features such as static typing and interfaces.
 However, we encountered many errors and compatibility issues when we were trying to upload the repo to *render*.
 As a result, we decided to stick with JavaScript for the rest of the development process.

 We built our backend using *express*, a web framework for **Node.js**, and *mongoDB atlas*, a cloud database service.
 To enhance the security and performance of our backend, we also used *helmet*, a middleware that sets various HTTP headers, *morgan*, a logger that records the requests and responses, *mongoose*, an object data modeling library that simplifies working with mongoDB, and *nodemon*, a tool that automatically restarts the server when changes are detected.
 The backend is a *RESTful API*.